 I will also take you through the simple steps that will help you optimize your website from scratch to the most advanced SEO practices.
 But before that, let us look at an easy-to-understand definition of search engine optimization.

-Simply put, SEO is a set of practices aimed at improving your website’s content so as to gain more visibility on search engines.
+Simply put, SEO is a set of practices aimed at improving your website’s content to gain more visibility on search engines.
 It is also a non-paid form of digital marketing and that’s the best thing about it.

 To get us started, here are some of the key terms that you will come across so often when it comes to search engine optimization: